cabinetcat/FletchPas/README.md

 # FletchPas
-A unit Implementation of Fletcher's checksum in Delphi/FreePascal
+A unit Implementation of Fletcher's checksum in Free Pascal
 # Usage
 ```pascal
 uses